Devata11/-BankloanofcustomersDomain-Finance/README.md

 Data cleaning and formatting inconsistencies.
 Standardizing data types across datasets.
 📌 Conclusion
-The dashboards provide a comprehensive overview of the bank performance, facilitating continuous monitoring and strategic decision-making.
-This project also highlights the importance of data preparation, data cleaning, and targeted employee development.
+The dashboards provide a comprehensive overview of the bank's performance, facilitating continuous monitoring and strategic decision-making.
+This project also highlights the importance of data preparation, cleaning, and targeted employee development.

 💡 Recommendations
 Focus on converting open opportunities in high-revenue categories.